 Running) state, you must restart the instance for the operation to take effect.
 This enhances data security.

 - Create an SSH key pair in the ECS console.
 By default, the key pair is generated in the RSA 2048-bit format.
 For more information, see Create an SSH key pair.

-Note If you create a key pair in the ECS console, you must download and securely store the private key.
+Notice If you create a key pair in the ECS console, you must download and securely lock away the private key.
 After the key pair is bound to an instance, you cannot log on to the instance if you do not have the private key.

 - Create an SSH key pair by using a key pair generator and then import the key pair to the ECS console.
 The imported key pair must support one of the following encryption methods: